orchidsoftware/orchid.software/docs/en/docs/filters.md

 ### Using Filters for Different Models

-One of the great advantages of Eloquent Filter is that you can reuse the same filter class for different models.
+One of the great advantages of filters is that you can reuse the same filter class for different models.
 This allows you to define a filter once and apply it to multiple models, reducing code duplication.
 Simply specify the filter class when applying filters to your models:

 ```php
 User::filters([EmailFilter::class])->simplePaginate();